 The fact that she herself had been brought up in complete intellectual equality with her brother was probably a primary source of her self-confidence and powerful teaching, to the point of reducing some of the many distinguished rabbis in her class to anxious schoolboys.
 But she never referred to her good fortune in this respect or to the effect its absence might have in other homes.

-While she believed women should study Torah, and refused to countenance attempts to remove women from her Torah classes; and while she even referred to the Talmud from time to time—certainly an unusual phenomenon for a woman in the earlier years of her career—Leibowitz rejected the drive for women to take on more commandments, such as communal roles or laying of tefillin, as representing not the result of authentic religious emotion but rather ideas promulgated by the secular feminist movement.
-“Torah study constitutes gratification for women, and to take away this intellectual enjoyment and activity is an injustice; but when it comes to keeping mitzvot, you just have to do what God says,” she explained.
+While she believed women should study Torah, and refused to countenance attempts to remove women from her Torah classes; and while she even referred to the Talmud from time to time—certainly an unusual phenomenon for a woman in the earlier years of her career—Leibowitz rejected the drive for women to take on more commandments, such as communal roles or laying of Phylacteriestefillin, as representing not the result of authentic religious emotion but rather ideas promulgated by the secular feminist movement.
+“Torah study constitutes gratification for women, and to take away this intellectual enjoyment and activity is an injustice; but when it comes to keeping A biblical or rabbinic commandment; also, a good deed.mitzvot, you just have to do what God says,” she explained.

 Leibowitz refused to acknowledge that she was a revolutionary in any way; but ultimately her unique achievements changed Orthodox society’s perception of a woman’s capabilities and undoubtedly opened doors for the female Torah scholars who followed; this itself is proof of the power of gradual, evolutionary change.
 It is this duality of self-definition and deeds that leads to the fact that Leibowitz may be claimed by all camps as their own; she is held up as a beacon of modesty and learning by conservative elements, whilst feminists point to her impact and consider her an important milestone in Jewish women’s empowerment.